tca19/dict2vec/README.md

 Requirements
 ------------

-To compile and run our Dict2vec model, you will need :
+To compile and run our Dict2vec model, you will need:

   * gcc (4.8.4 or newer)
   * make

-To evaluate the learned embeddings on the word similarity task, you will need :
+To evaluate the learned embeddings on the word similarity task, you will need:

   * python3
   * numpy (python3 version)
   * scipy (python3 version)

-To fetch definitions from online dictionaries, you will need :
+To fetch definitions from online dictionaries, you will need:

   * python3